-F Actions to be taken by Actions to be taken by Actions to be taken by Actions to be taken by Event Environmental Team as Independent Environmental Supervising Officer's Contractor as immediate as practicable Checker as immediate as Representative as immediate immediate as 1.
-1 practicable as practicable practicable Action Level being exceeded to the IEC, SO and Contractor; 4.
-Discuss with the IEC and Review the investigation results submitted by the ET; Review the proposed remedial measures by the Contractor and advise the SO accordingly; Advise the SO on the effectiveness of the proposed remedial measures.
-(The above actions should be taken within 2 working days after the exceedance is identified).
-Confirm receipt of notification of failure in writing; Notify Contractor; In consolidation with the IEC, agree with the Contractor on the remedial measures to be implemented; Supervise the implementation of remedial measures.
-(The above actions should be taken within 2 working days after the exceedance is identified).
-Submit noise mitigation proposals to IEC and SO; Implement noise mitigation proposals.
-(The above actions should be taken within 2 working days after the exceedance is identified) Limit Level being exceeded Inform IEC, SO, Contractor and EPD; Repeat measurements to confirm findings; Increase monitoring frequency; Identify source and investigate the cause of exceedance; Carry out analysis of Contractor's working procedures; Discuss with the IEC, Contractor and SO on remedial measures required; Assess effectiveness of Contractor's remedial actions and keep IEC, EPD and SO informed of the results; If exceedance stops, cease additional monitoring.
-(The above actions should be taken within 2 working days after the exceedance is identified) Discuss amongst SO, ET, and Contractor on the potential remedial actions; Review Contractors remedial actions whenever necessary to assure their effectiveness and advise the SO accordingly.
-(The above actions should be taken within 2 working days after the exceedance is identified) 3.
-In consolidation with the IEC, agree with the Contractor on the remedial measures to be implemented; 4.
-Supervise the implementation of Take immediate action to avoid further exceedance; Submit proposals for remedial actions to IEC and SO within 3 working days of notification; Implement the agreed proposals; Submit further proposal if problem still not under control; Stop the relevant portion of works as instructed by the SO until the exceedance is abated.
+Event Action Actions to be taken by Environmental Team as immediate as practicable Actions to be taken by Independent Environmental Checker as immediate as practicable 1.
+Review the investigation results Actions to be taken by Supervising Officer's Representative as immediate as practicable 1.
+Confirm receipt of notification of Actions to be taken by Contractor as immediate as practicable 1.
+Submit noise mitigation Level being exceeded 2.
+Carry out investigation; submitted by the ET; Review the proposed remedial measures by the Contractor and advise the SO accordingly; Advise the SO on the effectiveness of the proposed remedial failure in writing; proposals to IEC and SO; Implement noise mitigation proposals.
+(The above actions should be taken within 2 working days after the exceedance is identified) exceeded Inform IEC, SO, Contractor and EPD; Repeat measurements to confirm findings; Increase monitoring frequency; Identify source and investigate the cause of exceedance; Carry out analysis of Contractor's working procedures; Discuss with the IEC, Contractor and SO on remedial measures required; Assess effectiveness of Contractor's remedial actions and keep IEC, EPD and SO informed of the results; If exceedance stops, cease additional monitoring.
+(The above actions should be taken within 2 working days after the exceedance is identified) actions whenever necessary to assure their effectiveness and advise the SO accordingly.
+(The above actions should be taken within 2 working days after In consolidation with the IEC, agree with the Contractor on the remedial measures to be implemented; Supervise the implementation of Take immediate action to avoid further exceedance; Submit proposals for remedial actions to IEC and SO within 3 working days of notification; Implement the agreed proposals; Submit further proposal if problem still not under control; Stop the relevant portion of works as instructed by the SO until the exceedance is abated.
 (The above actions should be taken within 2 working days after the exceedance is identified)